of222au/1DV608-php/Login_1DV608-master/README.md

 # Assignment 2.
+Login
-Login in the course "Webbutveckling med PHP"
+In the course "Webbutveckling med PHP"
 Solution can be tested online at: http://subleem.se/1DV608/